-Well, it’s been a crazy month for TCK and so we have had some radio silence.
+Well, it’s been a wild month for TCK and so we have had some radio silence.
 Emily’s trip up the west coast came to a close a few weeks ago so she has been settling back into her regular life in Edinburgh.
-In October Emily and I (along with Emily Read) manned the booth at Knit City in Vancouver and we were in THE SAME CITY AT THE SAME TIME!
-It was wild, being able to meet up in person, grab coffee, shop for yarn, all the things we can’t do over Skype or email.
+In October Emily and I (along with Emily Read) were at our booth at Knit City in Vancouver and we were in THE SAME CITY AT THE SAME TIME!
+It was fantastic, being able to meet up in person, grab coffee, shop for yarn, all the things we can’t do over Skype or email.
 Here are a few of the highlights from Em’s visit:

 1. Tea: Emily came into town and the first thing we did was have a meeting about our upcoming year.
 We talked collections people, and it was so very exciting.
 We had tea and scones at Neverland Tea Salon and just talked knitting for hours.